-High School seniors and those with no prior college experience should apply as first-year students.
+High School seniors and those with less than 12 college credits should apply as first-year students.
 If you have not completed high school, you must earn a General Equivalency Diploma (GED) for admissions consideration.

 First-Year Application Checklist

-Portfolio of 12-20 pieces of original artwork.
-Learn more about preparing your portfolio
+- Portfolio of 8-12 pieces of original artwork.
+Learn more about preparing your portfolio.

 At least one letter of recommendation from your high school art teacher or guidance counselor is suggested.